MrMathematician/Fast-Application-Switcher/README.md

 ## Installation
-Before you proceed to installation, please note that this only supports X11 applications and will work only in desktop environments.
+Before you proceed to installation, please note that this only supports X11 applications and will work only in desktop environments such as xfce4, Gnome, KDE.

-1. Open the `include` directory
-2. run `chmod +x install.sh`
+1. run `chmod +x install.sh`
-3. run the `install.sh` script
+2. run the `install.sh` script

 ## Further Description
 Using `Alt + Tab` creates this pop up window that obstructs your workflow while also not maintining